 Greedy jailor digging out the gold scarab for himself?
 Predictable.
 Gold scarab turns out to be a real one and starts eating into him?
 Not funny.
 Greedy jailor inexplicably running screaming across the cave to smack into a wall?
 Funny.

 Imhotep physically taking the American's eyes?
 Not funny.
 Imhotep winding up with the guy's astigmatism?
 Funny.
-And that's why it didn't happen, because the producers wanted to keep Imhotep scary.
+And that's why it didn't happen (or at least, isn't shown overtly; it's used as an explanation as to why Imhotep called Evy by Anck-su-amun's name initially, with the addition of being fixed once he is fully regenerated) because the producers wanted to keep Imhotep scary.